horga83/shellChatGPT/README.md

 Text completion with Curie model:

-    chatgpt.sh -mtext-curie-001 "Hello there!
+    chatgpt.sh -m'text-curie-001' "Hello there!
 What is your name?" chatgpt.sh -m1 "List biggest cities in the world."

 _For better results,_ ***set an instruction/system prompt***:

-    chatgpt.sh -m1 -S"You are an AI assistant."
+    chatgpt.sh -S'You are an AI assistant.'
 "List biggest cities in the world."

-Chat completion, _less verbose,_ and set temperature:
+## Chat Mode of Text Completions

+With `option -c`, some options are set automatically to create a chat bot with text completions.

-    chatgpt.sh -ccv -t0.7 "Hello there!
+    chatgpt.sh -c "Hello there!
 What is your name?"

-Text/chat completion, use visual editor instead of shell `read` or `vared` (reuse initial text from positional arguments):

-    chatgpt.sh -cx "Alice was visiting Bob when John arrived  and"
+Create a bot manually with the `davinci` model (without the help of `-c` or `-cc`):

+    chatgpt.sh -CC -a0.8 -A0.4 -R'Answer:' -r'Question: ' -s'Answer:' -s'Question: ' -S'You are a helpful assistant.'

+_Tip:_ set `-VV` to see the actual request body and how options are set!

+Complete text in multi-turn:

+    chatgpt.sh -CC -S'The following is a newspaper article.'
+"It was starts when FBI agents arrived at the governor house and  "

+## Native Chat Completions

+Start a new session in chat mode, and set a different temperature:

+    chatgpt.sh -cc -t0.7

+Chat mode in text editor (visual) mode.
+Edit initial input:

+    chatgpt.sh -ccx "Complete the story: Alice visits Bob.
+John arrives .."

 ### Awesome Prompts